How Data and Technology Are Transforming Value-Based Care in Senior Living

 • Detecting Early Cognitive Decline: Monitoring subtle behavioral changes over time can uncover early indicators of dementia or other cognitive issues, allowing for prompt assessments and personalized care interventions.

+Real-time reporting allows operators to demonstrate quality care outcomes while opening the door to shared savings programs and stronger partnerships with health plans.
 Beyond financial advantages, data transparency also fosters trust.
 Sharing regular visitor surveys, safety reports, and timely updates reassures families and demonstrates strong accountability to regulators.

 5 Technologies Driving Value-Based Care

-From electronic health records to risk detection tools, technology is essential for an effective VBC strategy.
 Let’s explore five technologies currently driving value based care:

 1. Electronic Health Records (EHRs) – Modern EHR platforms integrate with hospitals, physician networks, and home health providers to ensure seamless care transitions, reduce errors, and improve care continuity.